bubroz/clipscribe/README.md

 ---

-**ClipScribe v2.43.0 - Enterprise-Grade Video Intelligence with Comprehensive Test Coverage**
+**ClipScribe v2.44.0 - Live on Google Cloud Run**

 *Gemini 2.5 Pro is the default for the best results, with an optional `--use-flash` flag for speed.*

-**Current Status**: Enterprise-ready with 83-99% coverage on critical infrastructure.
-Ready for integration testing and staging deployment.
+**Current Status**: API and web services are live and operational.
+The system is ready for production use.

 ## Contributing & Extending